Ian McGuire: Career

 McGuire is from Hull, East Yorkshire and studied at the University of Manchester.
-Later he received a MA from the University of Sussex then a Ph.D. in 19th Century American Literature from the University of Virginia.
+Later he received an MA from the University of Sussex then a Ph.D. in 19th Century American Literature from the University of Virginia.
 He has published stories in the Paris Review and Chicago Review among others.
-He has published articles on Walt Whitman, Herman Melville and William Dean Howells, and his sphere of interest is the American realist tradition from 1880s onwards.
+He has published articles on Walt Whitman, Herman Melville and William Dean Howells, and his sphere of interest is the American realist tradition from the 1880s onwards.
 His biography of Richard Ford, an American short story writer, "... argues that Ford’s work is best understood as a form of pragmatic realism and thus positions him as part of a deeply rooted and ongoing American debate about the nature of realism and pragmatism."
 His novel The North Water's strength "lies in its well-researched detail and persuasive descriptions of the cold, violence, cruelty and the raw, bloody business of whale-killing."